Table of Contents

 The process of turning an idea into a product

-Innovation is not an easy process, but it has the power to push you into the world of business and open doors.
-The first step in turning your idea into a product is sharing it with the world.
+Innovation is not an easy process, but it can open the door to new business opportunities.
+The first step in transforming an idea into a product is sharing it with the world.

 Select a witness1.